ericoporto/ags-manual-wiki/Mouse.md

 ### ControlEnabled

-    readonly static bool Mouse.ControlEnabled;
+    static bool Mouse.ControlEnabled;

-Tells if the mouse cursor movement is currently being controlled by AGS engine; otherwise it is controlled by operation system.
-This is usually true only when game is run in fullscreen mode.
+Gets/sets if the mouse cursor movement has to be controlled by AGS engine; otherwise it is controlled by operation system.
+Note that in practice mouse is only controlled when the game is run in fullscreen mode.

-This property may be useful to know if custom mouse speed setting is applied or not.
+This setting may be useful to know if custom mouse speed setting is applied or not.

 Example: